marta-krzyk-dev/FindDivisors/README.md

 # FindDivisors
 Script finding:
-- all divisors of a number greater than 1
+- all divisors of the given number greater than 1
 - 2 greatest divisors which after multiplying give the given number